meghna-kaushik/Microsoft_face_reco_project/README.md

-A resilient attendance tracking system was created, which effectively detects and recognizes individuals from video feeds.
-The technologies employed in this project were Python and the OpenCV library.
+A reliable attendance tracking system was developed, which effectively identifies and recognizes individuals from video streams.
+The technologies utilized in this project were Python and the OpenCV library.